Victorian Equal Opportunity and Human Rights Commission

 VCAT can make an order for all or any of the above, or it can decline to take any further action.

 Parties may represent themselves, or be represented by a professional advocate (e.g. a lawyer).
-VCAT has powers to compel parties to attend mediation, and to compel third parties to appear before it and produce documents through the issuing of summons.
+VCAT has powers to compel parties to attend mediation, and to compel third parties to appear before it and produce documents by issuing a summons.

-It is recommended that a person wishing to make an application to VCAT contact VCAT for further information.
-VCAT has an online application form for making a complaint of discrimination and a guide to assist people fill out this form.
-Visit www.vcat.vic.gov.au, click on “Disputes”, then “Equal opportunity”.
+It is recommended that a person wishing to make an application to VCAT contact VCAT for further information (For VCAT’s contact details, see “Contacts”.)
+VCAT has an online application form (at www.vcat.vic.gov.au) for making a complaint of discrimination and a guide to assist people fill out this form.
 VCAT’s website also includes information on mediation and preparing for VCAT hearings, and a guide with relevant information to the parties before a hearing.